 The moderator then asked Friedman: "One of you once said that the choice of currency regimes is more of a political matter than an economic matter.
 Leaving aside political issues such as national sovereignty for the moment, what are the core economic principles we should apply in deciding whether to adopt fixed or flexible regimes?"
 Friedman replied that with respect to "hard fix a unified" currency regimes it would depend on the following factors: 1) the extent of bilateral trade, 2) wage flexibility in the adopting country, 3) worker mobility between both countries, 4) capital mobility between both countries.
-These are the criteria Mundell defined for an optimal currency area (Mundell, 1961).
-14 Interestingly, Friedman added a fifth criteria to the list: how "good" the monetary policy in the currency adopter had been in relation to that of the country issuer and how "good" it was expected to be in the future.
-He then contrasted the case of Hong Kong and Argentina.
-In the former, according to Friedman the first four criteria were "favorable to a unified currency" (even though labor mobility was non-existent), whereas in the latter, the fifth criteria "was clearly the major reason for the adoption of a currency board tying the Argentine currency to the US dollar.
+These are the criteria Mundell defined for an optimal currency area (Mundell, 1961).14 criteria were "favorable to a unified currency" (even though labor mobility was nonexistent), whereas in the latter, the fifth criteria "was clearly the major reason for the adoption of a currency board tying the Argentine currency to the US dollar.
 Items 2, 3 and 4 are much less favorable than in Hong Kong.
 Limited flexibility and mobility are likely to subject the Argentine currency board to repeated tests.
 The resultant uncertainty and its effect on interest rates has led Argentina to consider replacing the currency board with dollarization" (Friedman and Mundell, 2001).